sbabcoc/Selenium-Foundation/docs/SeleniumFoundationTestSupport.md

 If your test requires a driver that is unavailable via **Selenium Grid**, or if your scenario requires browser setup that can't be established through the standard **Selenium WebDriver** API, **Selenium Foundation** provides two options:

 1. Your test class can implement the <span style="color:blue">DriverProvider</span> interface to replace the default driver instantiation method with one that meets your requirements.
 2. You can decline automatic driver instantiation for an individual test method by specifying the `@NoDriver` annotation.
-This is especially useful in `@BeforeMethod` methods, as it allows you to defer driver instantiation until the invocation of the test method itself.

 ###### Implementing the <span style="color:blue">DriverProvider</span> interface
 ```java